cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

-Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parser and lexer to verify whether a specific execution (set of ABCI++ calls logged by the Application while the testnet was running) respects the ABCI++ grammar.
+Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parser and lexer to verify whether a specific execution (list of ABCI++ calls logged by the Application while the testnet was running) respects the ABCI++ grammar.
 The implementation and tests for it are inside `test/e2e/pkg/grammar/checker.go` and `test/e2e/pkg/grammar/checker_test.go`, respectively.